Northern Samar: Spanish colonial era

+In 1596, many names, such as Samal, Ibabao, and Tandaya, were given to Samar Island prior to the coming of the Spaniards in 1596.
+During the early days of Spanish occupation, Samar was under the jurisdiction of Cebu.

 In 1614, the Jesuits established a mission residence in Palapag among the Ibabao populace.
 These missionaries stayed until the late 17th century when they were expelled from the Philippines in 1768 and were replaced by the Franciscans.

-As the San Bernardino Strait was along the route of the Spanish galleons plying between Manila and Acapulco, Mexico, a royal port was established in Palapag where the richly laden Manila galleons were protected from unfavorable winds and troubled seas.
+As the San Bernardino Strait was along the route of the Spanish galleons plying between Manila and Acapulco, Mexico, a royal port was established in Palapag where the richly laden Manila Galleons were protected from unfavorable winds and troubled seas.

 In the early years of the 16th century, shipbuilders were drafted from Palapag to the Cavite shipyards for the construction of galleons and vessels for the conservation of defense of the island.
 It was also at this time that these recruits ignited the Sumoroy insurrection, which signaled a general uprising against Spain in the Visayas and Mindanao.
 The insurrection simultaneously flared northward to Albay and southward to the northern coasts of Mindanao and then Cebu.
 It took over a year before the Spaniards were able to subdue the rebellion.

+Samar and Leyte were separated from Cebu in 1735.
+They were split in 1747 but was reversed in 1762 with the approval of the King of Spain, following complaints from the Jesuits.
+The province of Samar was later established as a distinct province in 1768 after it got separated from the province of Leyte.
+In 1777, Samar and Leyte split for the last time when it was approved in Madrid in 1786 and had been effective in 1799.

+American colonial era

 Later in 1898, when the Americans landed on the beach of Catarman, they organized a revolutionary army led by General Vicente Lukban who fought the invaders armed with cannons and rifles with only bolos and paltiks.
 Although defeated, they, however, continued to harass the Americans through guerrilla warfare.

+Japanese occupation

 During World War II, the people of Northern Samar organized a platoon of volunteers supported by voluntary contributions.
 The contingent became a part of the Philippine National Guard in Manila.
 The province also helped the government by purchasing a considerable amount of bonds floated to finance the National Commission for Independence, then organized by Manuel L. Quezon after a coalition of the Nacionalista and Democrata parties were formed.

+Postwar era

-Congressmen Eladio T. Balite (1st Dist.
-Samar), Fernando R. Veloso (2nd Dist.
-Samar), and Felipe J. Abrigo (3rd Dist.
-Samar), authored Republic Act 4221 which was approved by Congress in 1963.
+Samar Congressmen Eladio T. Balite (1st district), Fernando R. Veloso (2nd district), and Felipe J. Abrigo (3rd district), authored Republic Act No. 4221 which was approved by Congress in 1963.
 The law, ratified in a plebiscite on June 19, 1965, divided Samar into three: Northern Samar, Eastern Samar and (Western) Samar.
-The first provincial officials of Northern Samar were elected on November 14, 1967, and on January 1, 1968, they officially assumed office.
+The first provincial officials of Northern Samar, aside from the lone district congressman, were elected on November 14, 1967, and on January 1, 1968, they officially assumed office.